vuejs/vueify/README.md

 ## Changelog

-### 2.0.0
+### 2.0.1

 - Built-in lang for ES2015 has been renamed from `es6` to `es`.

+- `es` transforms now uses loose mode and optional runtime by default.
+This means in addition to installing `babel`, you should also install `babel-runtime`.

 - Templates and CSS are now non-minified by default.
 To enable minification, run the build with `NODE_ENV=production`.

-- `es6` transforms now uses loose mode and optional runtime by default.
-This means in addition to installing `babel`, you should also install `babel-runtime`.

 - Options for built-in pre-processors can now be configured in `vue.config.js`.